 Kantha, employed by Makers in rural SouthEast Asia as a utilitarian and decorative function, often to up cycle well loved materials.

 These terms are recent to my vocabulary.
-However, I've implemented the running stitch, aka the line stitch or basting stitch, in my work for decades.
+However, I've employed the running stitch, aka the line stitch or basting stitch, in my work for decades.
 I love knowing that this basic hand sewing technique, depending upon the thread weight and/or length of stitch, have been used to Make throughout the world, for centuries, with tools of various mediums for both utilitarian and decorative purpose.

 My needles and threads are my tools for composition.
 Can't imagine my life without them or the stitch.
 It's all about the the meditative movement, (in-out, horizontal, curve) of the stitch.